 1 hour full body massage €45,-

-Massages will be given at a traditional Japanese futon.
+Massages will be given on a traditional Japanese futon.

-You will have to wear comfortable loose fitting clothing.
+You will have to wear comfortable loose fitted clothing.